yvdh/Acoustic-IR-Generator/README.md

 ### Environment

 1. Install Scilab if needed.
+I used 6.1.1.
 2. Download the two files in the repository into a folder.
 3. Set the working directory of scilab to that folder.
 4. Run the UI part of the script in the scilab command processor using 'exec AudioIR.ui.sce'.